ScottLogic/comlink-openfin/README.md

 ## The API client

-This snippet, in a separate OpenFin application creates a local proxy to access the other application's API.
-The common topic name allows the two applications (running on the same desktop environment) to communicate.
-As a result, the call to callMe (made async by ComLink) will send a message to the other application over the IAB and await the response, also returned via the IAB.
+This snippet, in a separate OpenFin application from above, creates the local proxy that will provide access to the other application's API.
+The common topic name allows the two applications (running on the same desktop) to communicate.
+As a result, the call to callMe (changed to async by ComLink) will automatically send a message from this application to the other application over the IAB and await the response, also returned via the IAB.
+The result is code like below - remote.callMe is called in this application but run in the other application.

 ```
 import * as Comlink from "comlink";